MindscapeHQ/raygun4net/Mindscape.Raygun4Net.AspNetCore/readme.txt

 In Startup.cs:
   1. Add using Mindscape.Raygun4Net; to your using statements.
-  2. Add app.UseRaygun(); to the Configure method after other any other ExceptionHandling methods e.g. app.UseDeveloperExceptionPage() or app.UseExceptionHandler("/Home/Error").
+  2. Add app.UseRaygun(); to the Configure method after any other ExceptionHandling methods e.g. app.UseDeveloperExceptionPage() or app.UseExceptionHandler("/Home/Error").
   3. Add services.AddRaygun(Configuration); to the ConfigureServices method.

-Anywhere in your code, you can also send exception reports manually by simply by creating a new instance of the RaygunClient and calling one of the Send or SendInBackground methods.
+Anywhere in your code, you can also send exception reports manually simply by creating a new instance of the RaygunClient and calling one of the Send or SendInBackground methods.
 This is most commonly used to send exceptions caught in a try/catch block.

 try